-AP Assistant Principal
+АР Assistant Principal

 CCE Child Criminal Exploitation

 CSE Child Sexual Exploitation

 CYPES Children, Young People, Education and Skills

 DfE Department for Education

 DSO Designated Safeguarding Officer

 DSL Designated Safeguarding Lead

-MASH Multi Agency Safeguarding Hub, contact if you have a concern about a child
+MASH Multi-agency Safeguarding Hub Contact if you have a concern about a child.

-SBEWO School Based Educational Welfare Officer
+SBEWO School Based Education Welfare Officer

 SLT Senior Leadership Team

-SPOC A person or a department serving as the coordinator or focal point of information concerning an activity or programme.
+SPOC A person or department serving as the coordinator or focal point of information concerning an activity or programme.

 SPOR Single Point of Referral.
-If you are concerned about an adult at risk contact the Single Point of Referral for Adult Social Services.
+If you are concerned about an adult at risk, contact the SPOR for Adult Social Services.

-Produced by: Head of Student Life

-Approved by: Assistant Principal Students and Core Learning

-Approval date: 9 th August, 2019

-Supersedes: 170904 Highlands College Safeguarding Guidelines and Procedures June 2017 NB update

-Supporting documentation:

-Review date: July, 2020

-To be reviewed by: Head of Student Life
+Produced by: Head of Student Life Approved by: Assistant Principal Students and Core Learning and Policy Review Panel Approval date: 11 th October, 2022 Supersedes: Safeguarding Policy 20190829 Supporting CYPES Keeping Children Safe in Education May 2021 documentation: Peer on Peer Abuse - Guidance 20221011 Review date: October 2023 To be reviewed by: Head of Student Life and Highlands College Safeguarding Review Panel